Mexico bans influential ex-minister from holding public office

 The Public Administration Ministry (SFP) said it had applied the maximum possible sanction against Videgaray for making incorrect declarations for three years running during his time as finance minister and later as foreign minister.

-Videgaray, who has consistently rejected any allegations of wrongdoing, said in a statement the SFP had identified ommissions in his asset declarations relating to bank accounts.
+Videgaray, who has rejected any allegations of wrongdoing, said in a statement the SFP had identified omissions in his asset declarations relating to bank accounts.

-However, in actual fact these were credit cards which he had mentioned in an annex to his declarations, and they had no outstanding debts on them at the time, Videgaray said.
+Videgaray said these were in fact credit cards which he had mentioned in an annex to his declarations, and they had no outstanding debts on them at the time.

+The SFP later responded to Videgaray’s remarks, saying that the omissions were bank accounts, which contained sums of money that should have been declared.

-The SFP explained that it had opened a probe in 2019 into Videgaray over his possible involvement in the 2014 purchase by state oil company Petroleos Mexicanos (Pemex) of a fertilizer plant known as AgroNitrogenados, which later caused a scandal.
+The SFP said it had opened a probe in 2019 into Videgaray over his possible involvement in the 2014 purchase by state oil company Petroleos Mexicanos (Pemex) of a fertilizer plant known as AgroNitrogenados, which later caused a scandal.

 Asked publicly in February 2020 about his role in scandals in Mexico, including investigations relating to Pemex, Videgaray said that he had done good things and made mistakes as a policymaker, but that he stood by his track record.